carvil/catch-up/README.md

 The idea is that you won't miss the interesting stuff shared on your timeline if you don't read twitter for a couple of days.
 Besides, it will be faster to go through your timeline because you won't have to click on the links that don't look interesting, based on the preview.

-If you like 404 pages, check out http://catchup.r12.railsrumble.com/wat featuring my 'soon to be' iPhone sleeve...

 ## Technologies

 The technology stack used in this project is devided in sections and described below.